 TELE 5978.
 Independent Study.
 1-4 Hours.

 Offers work performed under individual faculty supervision.
-Prereq.
-Junior, senior, or graduate standing.
+May be repeated without limit.

 TELE 6100.
 Mobile Wireless Communications and Networking.
 4 Hours.